hashicorp-dev-advocates/hashiconf-escape-room/README.md

   1. Go to the `hashiconf-escape-room-data` repository.
 Get the email login and password for attendees from the HCP Terraform workspace (`terraform output -raw attendee_password`).
   1. Use the email and password to log into Open WebUI as a `HashiConf Escape Room Attendee`.
   1. Under the model name (`granite3.3:2b`), enable Temporary Chat.
-  1. This ensures that we do not keep the chat history between runs.
+  1. This ensures that we do not keep the chat history between escape room runs.

 #### Troubleshooting